1 - Overview

 High Capacityesh2v32m6432 vCore64 GBUp to 25 Gbps

 Table.
-Event Streams server type specification - esh2 server type
+Event Streams server type specifications - esh2 server type

 1.2 - Monitoring Metrics

-The table below shows the performance monitoring metrics of Event Streams that can be checked through Cloud Monitoring.
-For detailed Cloud Monitoring usage instructions, refer to Cloud Monitoring guide.
+The table below shows the performance monitoring metrics for Event Streams that can be viewed through Cloud Monitoring.
+For detailed Cloud Monitoring usage, see the Cloud Monitoring guide.

-For server monitoring metrics of Event Streams, refer to Virtual Server Monitoring Metrics guide.
+For Event Streams server monitoring metrics, refer to the Virtual Server Monitoring Metrics guide.

 AKHQ State [PID]AHKQ process PIDPID